 Ticketed event: $15.00 advanced registration and $25.00 on site registration

 This workshop will be broken into two parts.
-The first part of the workshop will review principles of engineering education research design, focusing on the development of meaningful research questions and selecting appropriate research methods.
+The first part will review principles of engineering education research design, focusing on the development of meaningful research questions and selecting appropriate research methods.
 We will provide vignettes of engineering education research studies to represent research methods common to engineering education.

-In the second part of the workshop, participants will have the opportunity to develop their own research questions and strategy addressing them.
+In the second part of the workshop, participants will have the opportunity to develop their own research questions and a strategy for addressing them.
 This will be done through a series of small group discussions designed to give participants iterative feedback so they can develop a strategy to address their research interests.
 The discussions will begin with participants posing a question of interest, followed by refining the question and identifying possible research methods that align with the question.